 Jim Neujahr recently retired as Professor of Science Education at the City College of New York, where he served on the faculty for 40 years.
 For the past 20 years, he has been co-Project Director of City Science and City Technology.

+Joaquin Rodriguez has been an elementary teacher in the NYC public schools for the past 24 years, and is now the upper grade Science Teacher at PS 41M.
+He has conducted extended workshops for the New York City Department of Education at City College and Stuyvesant High School, and has taught Science Methods at Hunter College.
 Jody Hilton is currently a second-grade teacher at the Christopher Avenue Community School in Brownsville, Brooklyn.
 She has taught for 15 years in the NYC Public School system, at first, second and third grades.
 She is the mother of four children, and believes in teaching children to become independent thinkers.

 Travis Sloane has been an educator for the past 16 years.
 He is currently an Elementary Science Specialist at the East Side Elementary School, PS 267, in Manhattan, NY.
 Travis was a member of New York City's Science Leadership Team, which was charged with revamping science instruction for NYC schools.